-• If you prefer to build AgsyHOL, Alt-Ergo, E, LEO-II, Leo-III, or Satallax manually, set the environment variable AGSYHOL_HOME, E_HOME, LEO2_HOME, LEO3_HOME, or SATALLAX_HOME to the directory that contains the agsyHOL, eprover (and/or eproof or eproof_ram), leo, leo3, or satallax executable; for Alt-Ergo, set the environment variable WHY3_HOME to the directory that contains the why3 executable.
-Sledgehammer has been tested with AgsyHOL 1.0, Alt-Ergo 0.95.2, E 1.6 to 2.0, LEO-II 1.3.4, Leo-III 1.1, and Satallax 2.2 to 2.7.
-Since the ATPs' output formats are neither documented nor stable, other versions might not work well with Sledgehammer.
-Ideally, you should also set E_VERSION, LEO2_VERSION, LEO3_VERSION, or SATALLAX_VERSION to the prover's version number (e.g., "2.7").
+• If you prefer to build agsyHOL, Alt-Ergo, E, LEO-II, Leo-III, or Satallax manually, set the environment variable AGSYHOL_HOME, E_HOME, LEO2_HOME, LEO3_HOME, or SATALLAX_HOME to the directory that contains the agsyHOL, eprover (and/or eproof or eproof_ram), leo, leo3, or satallax executable; for Alt-Ergo, set the environment variable WHY3_HOME to the directory that contains the why3 executable.
+Ideally, you should also set E_VERSION, LEO2_VERSION, LEO3_VERSION, or SATALLAX_VERSION to the prover's version number (e.g., "3.6").

-Similarly, if you want to install CVC3, CVC4, veriT, or Z3, set the environment variable CVC3_SOLVER, CVC4_SOLVER, VERIT_SOLVER, or Z3_SOLVER to the complete path of the executable, including the file name.
-Sledgehammer has been tested with CVC3 2.2 and 2.4.1, CVC4 1.5-prerelease, veriT smtcomp2014, and Z3 4.3.2.
-Since Z3's output format is somewhat unstable, other versions of the solver might not work well with Sledgehammer.
-Ideally, also set CVC3_VERSION, CVC4_VERSION, VERIT_VERSION, or Z3_VERSION to the solver's version number (e.g., "4.4.0").
+Similarly, if you want to install CVC4, veriT, or Z3, set the environment variable CVC4_SOLVER, ISABELLE_VERIT, or Z3_SOLVER to the complete path of the executable, including the file name.
+Ideally, also set CVC4_VERSION, VERIT_VERSION, or Z3_VERSION to the solver's version number (e.g., "4.4.0").

-To check whether the provers are successfully installed, try out the example in §3.
+To check whether the provers are successfully installed, try out the example in § 3.
 If the remote versions of any of these provers is used (identified by the prefix "remote"), or if the local versions fail to solve the easy goal presented there, something must be wrong with the installation.